Harbor of Hope

-New Bedford’s successful whaling industry led to a society that was prosperous, diverse and mobile.
-Economic opportunities abounded and Quakers, free people of color, former slaves, Azoreans, Cape Verdeans and other immigrant groups seized the chance to achieve wealth and prominence both on shore and at sea.
-This program explores the experiences of those who immigrated to New Bedford, focusing particularly on the experiences of African Americans, Cape Verdeans, and Azoreans during the nineteenth century’s booming whaling industry.
+New Bedford’s successful whaling industry led to a society that was prosperous, diverse, and mobile.
+Immigrant and migrant groups – both domestic and international – seized the chance to achieve wealth and prominence both onshore and at sea.
+This program explores the experiences of those who immigrated to New Bedford, focusing particularly on African Americans, Cape Verdeans, and Azoreans during the nineteenth century’s booming whaling industry.

-- Understand the relationship between New Bedford’s economy and its social structure
+- Explore the relationship between New Bedford’s economy and its social structure

-- Discuss the experiences that Quakers, Azoreans, Cape Verdeans and other immigrant groups had when they relocated to New Bedford
+- Discuss the experiences that African Americans, Azoreans, Cape Verdeans had when they relocated to New Bedford